 To train your brain, White explains that you must install folders on it.
 It’s an odd concept, but the folders are mental.
 “Trust me, you’re going to be fine,” White assures.
 “It’s completely painless.”

 The mental folders can be any familiar object.
 White suggests thinking of a system of organized objects such as items in a home you are familiar with, or the place you grew up in as a child.
 The originator of the method, a Greek lyric poet named Simonedes who lived during the fifth and sixth centuries, used his town.
 He labeled 25 to 30 landmarks in a logical order before reviewing the locations and memorizing them.

 White says this step is the crucial foundation for building further memory strength.
 “It’s going to take some time.
 It might take you 20 to 30 minutes, might only take you five minutes, but it’s going to take you a little bit of time.
 But this is a one-time exercise for a lifetime skill,” he explains.

 The second part of the technique involves attaching the items you want to memorize, using what White calls “mental glue.”
 If your file is the stove, catch whatever you’re filing on fire.
 You want to create an action or crazy story so memorable with each file that your brain takes greater note of it than it would with a simple word or phrase.

-White says you must create an image from each point and attach them to a file in the order that you have memorized the files.
-The following example is for the February 2009 issue of SUCCESS magazine.
+White says you must create an image from each point and attach them to a file in the order that you have memorized them.
+The following example is for the February 2009 issue of SUCCESS magazine: